Kcorb95/Postman-Supernova-Program-Resources/pages/What-Is-a-Postman-Supernova.md

 If you enjoy learning and sharing your knowledge with other developers, then you should apply to be a Postman Supernova!

 ## Postman Supernovas must:
 - Create or share technical content via public speaking, organizing events, videos or blog posts.
+See [Best Practices](https://github.com/Kcorb95/Postman-Supernova-Program-Resources/blob/main/pages/Contribution-Best-Practices-SHORT.md#contribution-best-practices).
 - Make quarterly contributions to the program.
 - Be active participants and leaders in a technical community.
 - Uphold Postman's core values of being curious, collaborating, experimenting and being resourceful.

 [Apply To Be a Supernova](https://www.postman.com/company/supernovas-program/)

 # Process for Approved Applications